empytree/jugbeat/README.md

 Beat Juggler was inspired by following great projects:

 - **BeatLookUp** (by Chris 'CList' List): http://www.semaforte.com/reaktor/about.htm
 Actually, I've never touched it.
-Once I had seen Moldover used it in his setup: http://www.youtube.com/watch?v=L2McDeSKiOU - and at that point I have become bent on embedding a similar plugin into my own Ableton setup.
+Once I've seen Moldover using it: http://www.youtube.com/watch?v=L2McDeSKiOU - and I had become bent on embedding a similar plugin into my own Ableton setup.

 - **mlr** (by tehn): https://github.com/monome-community/mlr
 It's a role model.
 No comments.
 Never used, tried once, along with mlrv.